facg3/Continuous-Integration/README.md

 # What is continuous integration (CI)?
 Continuous integration (CI) :-

--is a practice that requires develepers to integrate code into a shared repository sereval
+- is a practice that requires develepers to integrate code into a shared repository sereval
 times aday .

--every check in will result in to an automated build .
+- every check in will result in to an automated build .

 # Why we use CI ?
 - CI can help you keep tabs on the health of your code base .